-It’s hard to believe that we’re already a month into 2018.
-If you’re anything like us, being more eco-friendly is one we’re committed to keep (so far, so good…).
+It’s hard to believe that we’re already 5 months into 2018.
+If you’re anything like us, being more eco-friendly is one goal we’re committed to keep (so far, so good…).

 So if you’ve recently asked your phone “hey Siri – how can I be more eco-friendly in 2018?”, this article’s for you.